-Digitally altered photographic illustration taken with a digital camera by the exhibitor -

-Alterations are beyond common photography techniques of red eye removal, cropping, etc. Exhibit includes a print of the original photograph labeled "original photo", and the digitally altered image labeled "photographic illustration Must be on a single black or white poster board, form core or mat board 14" x 14".
+Digitally altered photographic illustration taken with a digital camera by the exhibitor - Alterations are beyond common photography techniques of red eye removal, cropping, etc. Exhibit includes a print of the original photograph labeled "original photo", and the digitally altered image labeled "photographic illustration".
+Must be securely attached to foam core or poster board and be no larger than 14" x 14".
 Attach up to 1⁄2 page of written explanation of the alterations to the back of the exhibit.